OpenHydrology/OH-Auto-Statistical/docs/source/installation.rst

 Windows
 -------

- 1. Download and run the OH Auto Statistical installer here.
+ 1. `Download <https://github.com/OpenHydrology/OH-Auto-Statistical/releases>`_ and run the OH Auto Statistical installer.
  2. This will first run the Miniconda Python package manager.
 All options can be left to their defaults.
- 3. Then the required Python packages are installed.
+ 3. Next the required Python packages are installed.
 This requires an internet connection.

 .. attention::